Jaans/Voron-Printer-Mods/Bouncy-Mouse/Stage2.md

 ![Build_PCB_Connectors_and_Resistor](Images/Build_PCB_Components_R1_JST_Rear.jpg)
 Take note of the side of the PCB here - these components come through from the back of the PCB and are soldered on the front.

-If you are not using LED for backlighting, then you can skip adding the 2-pin JST connector for position J2
+If you are not using LED for back-lighting, then you can skip adding the 2-pin JST connector for position J2

 *While v2 of the PCB has slightly different spacing, populating the components are the same.*